Free Guide

 Ready to Get Started?
 Request a Free Consultation.

 CMMS software tracks preventative maintenance, which is like getting the oil in your car changed; it's scheduled based on intervals of time.
+While a CMMS focuses on day-to-day maintenance execution, enterprise asset management (EAM) systems manage an asset’s entire lifecycle—so think of CMMS as the hands-on toolkit inside the broader EAM toolbox.

 The purpose of CMMS software is to reduce machine downtime.
 When a machine breaks down, it affects production, which ultimately affects a manufacturing plant's bottom line.
 CMMS maintenance software provides maintenance teams with the information they need to plan effectively and make better decisions on the plant floor.